Anfar-Asmaa/Projet-Agile/README.md

-# My Super Mario Java 2D Game
+# Agile Project

-This is a full screen 2D Java game like super mario with some basic creatures and maps.
+This project is a full screen 2D Platformer game developed with Java.

-This game is implemented using the Java programming language, using the java graphics librieries.
+The game is implemented with the Java programming language, using the java graphics librieries.

-The used IDE is netbeans (I uploaded all project artifacts), also the game JAR file is uploaded.

-This game is free to use and the code is available to anyone to learn from it without any restrictions.

-Please visit my website. http://www.mohamedtalaat.net/